tueimage/essential-skills/python-essentials.md

 small_number = numbers[0:4]
 ```

 Here `:` slices the array from index 0 to (but not including!) index 4.
-We can also define as step size when slicing a list:
+We can also define a step size when slicing a list:

 ```python
 odd_numbers = numbers[0:8:2]